babelsociety/website/content/manifest/index.md

 ## Art

 Art is at the center of the expression of our human soul.
-Babel Societys highly values all forms of art, such as sculptors, painters, dancers, acrobats, musicians, etc...
+Babel Society highly values all forms of art, such as sculptors, painters, dancers, acrobats, musicians, etc...

 Artists will be free to do what they do best: whisper to our hearts, inspire and make us dream.